 - Divide between bowls and serve with a little bit of parmesan on top.

 Vegetarian Italian Cheeses in Carbonara Recipes

-To make this recipe a truly vegetarian carbonara, please note that the traditional Italian cheeses are made with animal renett so you will have to look out for vegetarian alternative cheeses as per the recipe notes above.
+To make this recipe a vegetarian recipe, please note that the traditional Italian cheeses are made with animal renett so you will have to look out for vegetarian alternative cheeses as per the recipe notes above.
 You can replace the full 100g cheese listed with organic Italian hard cheese or if you can find two versions in a veggie option that’s even better.

 Animal renett is sourced from the dried and cleaned stomach of a young calve so unless you are buying the traditional cheeses from organic, high-welfare pasture-raised suppliers I would avoid substituting the cheese for cheeper supermarket versions.
 High volume farmed milk is not good for the environment or for your health so please avoid low welfare cheeses, even the vegetarian options if you can.

 Alternative Vegetables for your Vegetarian Carbonara

 Don’t be shy to substitute the spinach and try other vegetables with this recipe, as listed in the notes Kale or courgette can definitely work as well.
 Use what is in the fridge and mix it up if you like, it’s a great recipe to help you minimise food waste as it is quite versatile.
 The rules are definitely yours when it comes to cooking wonderful food at home.